Dedication and Hard Work Pays Off for 24 Participants Who Earn their Ace Certification, the Pinnacle of First Tee

 Imagine yourself doing it better.
 You can also take a physical practice swing or stroke that matches what you imagine.
 Visualize the success you desire and keep going.

-THE FIRST TEE – IT’S MORE THAN A GAME
+FIRST TEE – IT’S MORE THAN A GAME

-At The First Tee, we use golf to teach youth from all backgrounds life lessons and leadership skills—and you don’t have to come with any golf experience!
+At First Tee, we use golf to teach youth from all backgrounds life lessons and leadership skills—and you don’t have to come with any golf experience!
 The First Tee helps youth become good golfers and even better people.
 Our Programs

 How to React To Challenging Situations